LorenaPujante/HospitalEdgeWeigths/README.md

 To be more specific, the spatial edges are those from a more recent version of the KG that can be found in the following repository: [LorenaPujante/HospitalKG_Changes](https://github.com/LorenaPujante/HospitalKG_Changes).

-In addition, the calculation of the weights is also influenced by the process of our [random hospital generator](https://github.com/LorenaPujante/HospitalGeneratorRDF) ~~[TODO: CAMBIAR ENLACE AL NUEVO]~~ to create the hospital and _Floor_ layouts.
+In addition, the calculation of the weights is also influenced by the process of our [random hospital generator](https://github.com/LorenaPujante/HospitalGeneratorRDF_V2) to create the hospital and _Floor_ layouts.
 The values of the weights are based on the hospital layout, so it is important to consider the hospital generator's principles (creation and organization rules, limitations).

 Here, we present a figure with the spatial dimension of the KG where each type of edge has its weight (in navy blue).